SeanMcP/seanmcp.com/src/content/web-browser-accessibility-tools.md

 title: Web-browser Accessibility Tools
 description:
-  Chrome, Edge, Firefox, and Safari all have built-in accessibility tools to help you create accessible experiences for all
+  Chrome, Edge, Firefox, and Safari all have built-in accessibility tools to help you create accessible experiences for all.
 tags:
   - Articles
   - A11y